Good replacements for BEST Wheat Starch include Arrowroot Powder, Tapioca Flour, Potato Starch, Cornstarch, and Rice Flour.

 For example, if a recipe calls for 1 tablespoon of wheat starch, you would use 1 tablespoon of arrowroot powder instead.

-Arrowroot powder is a versatile ingredient that can be used in many different recipes.
+Arrowroot powder is a flexible ingredient that can be used in many different recipes.

 So next time you are looking for a gluten-free thickener or binding agent, reach for the arrowroot powder.